How to Get Comfortable Sleeping with Back Pain

 You should know that even if you sleep on your back, it doesn’t mean your posture is 100% in the clear.
 For example, sleeping on your back with your pelvis twisted can cause problems.
 The most important thing to aim for is keeping your pelvis and spine in alignment.

 Are you a back sleeper?
-Check out the best mattresses for you.
+See the best mattresses for back sleepers.

 If you can’t sleep on your back, our experts would suggest sleeping on your side next.
 After all, most people are side-sleepers.
 The reason sleeping on your side is not as good as sleeping on your back is because it puts pressure on your hips and shoulders.